Kraft Heinz shares jump after tweet from lookalike to Barron's

 A Twitter message to @barronsfinance was not immediately returned.
 It was unclear who was behind the Twitter account.

-Kraft Heinz shares were recently up 2.1% and volume on the session was over 10 million shares, about 1.5 times its 10-day average of about 7.04 million shares.

-(Reporting by Chuck Mikolajczak and April Joyner; Additional reporting by Richa Naidu; Editing by Ira Iosebashvili and Will Dunham)
+(Reporting by Chuck Mikolajczak and April Joyner; Additional reporting by Richa Naidu; Editing by Ira Iosebashvili, Will Dunham and Cynthia Osterman)

 ((charles.mikolajczak@tr.com; @ChuckMik; +1 646 223 5234; Reuters Messaging: charles.mikolajczak.thomsonreuters.com@reuters.net))